 'It is you, William...'

-He had recently arrived from Ireland with his brother William.
-Their older brother Nicholas had paid for their passage, and John was living with him.
+John Gordon had recently arrived from Ireland with his brother William.
+Their older brother Nicholas had paid for their passage, and John lived with him.

-Sen. William Sprague resigned his position to supervise the investigation into the murder – in other words, to hunt down Nicholas Gordon.
+Sen. William Sprague resigned his Senate seat to supervise the investigation into the murder.
+In other words, he intended to hunt down Nicholas Gordon.

-Nicholas Gordon was soon arrested, and so were his younger brothers, John and William, because it was assumed that at least two people murdered Amasa Sprague.
+Unsurprisingly, police soon arrested Nicholas Gordon and his younger brothers, John and William.
+Investigators had assumed at least two people murdered Amasa Sprague.
 And everyone knew the Irish always stick together.

-The Gordons' dog was arrested as well because he could have bitten Amasa Sprague about the neck.
+Police arrested the Gordons' dog as well because he could have bitten Amasa Sprague about the neck.
 A defense attorney described the dog as toothless and old.

-William and John were tried first.
+The courts tried William and John first.
 The Irish community rallied behind them, raising funds for their defense.
-Their lawyer was a strong supporter of Thomas Dorr; the prosecution opposed him.

 The judge told the jury to give greater weight to Yankee witnesses than Irish witnesses.
-William was found not guilty; John was found guilty.
+The jury found William not guilty, but declared John guilty.

-After his sentence was announced, John said, to William, “It is you, William, that have hung me.”
+After the judge announced his sentence, John said, to William, “It is you, William, that have hung me.”

-Nicholas was tried later.
+Nicholas went to trial later.
 He had an alibi, and the witnesses who convicted his brother were suddenly not so sure of their memories.
 His trial ended in a hung jury.
 His gun turned up just before his second trial, which also ended in a hung jury.

 John Gordon was hanged on Feb.
 14, 1845.
-His last words were, “I hope all good Christians will pray for me.”
+Just before he died he said, “I hope all good Christians will pray for me.”

-Many believed he was innocent and railroaded by the courts.
+Many believed the courts had railroaded an innocent man.
 More than a thousand Irish people came from Rhode Island, Connecticut and Massachusetts for his funeral.
 The procession took a detour to pass the Statehouse and the homes of the Yankee elite.

 Seven years later, the Rhode Island Legislature banned capital punishment.
 In 2011, Gov. Lincoln Chafee pardoned John Gordon.